nsrau/azure-docs.it-it/articles/hdinsight/hdinsight-plan-virtual-network-deployment.md

 ---
-title: Pianificare una rete virtuale per Azure HDInsight
+title: Plan a virtual network for Azure HDInsight
-description: Informazioni su come pianificare una distribuzione di rete virtuale di Azure per connettere HDInsight ad altre risorse cloud o risorse nel Data Center.
+description: Learn how to plan an Azure Virtual Network deployment to connect HDInsight to other cloud resources, or resources in your datacenter.
 author: hrasheed-msft
 ms.author: hrasheed
 ms.reviewer: jasonh